zainabmelh/guide-articles/articles/Miscellaneous/what-to-do-if-you-speak-a-language-not-yet-supported-by-free-code-camp/index.md

 ---
-title: "What to do if you speak a language not yet supported by Free Code Camp"
-parent: "to-be-sorted"
+title: What To Do If You Speak A Language Not Yet Supported By Free Code Camp
 ---
 Translation is an all-or-nothing proposal.

 We won't be able to add new languages to Free Code Camp until all of our